 It emerged that a large amount of votes - predominantly in support of the democratic candidate Al Gore - has been declared invalid.
 At that point, Gore asked for a recount of the votes, a request granted by the Supreme Court of Florida.
 The republican candidate, George W. Bush, appealed to the Federal Supreme Court.

 The Federal Court divided itself between a majority - composed of the five judges considered conservative, all appointed by Republican presidents - and a minority of four "progressive" judges.
 The majority, by barring a recount of the votes casted in Florida, resulted in adjudicating the Presidency to George W. Bush, therefore affecting in a fundamental way the American political system.

 Some examples of judicial power: Germany

 Another example comes from Germany, from a court - the Federal Constitutional Court - traditionally enjoying a high degree of legitimacy, as we are going to see in lesson seven.
-In the summer of 2012, most European decision-makers have waited with increasing anxiety the decision by the German court on the constitutionality of the German participation to the Euro rescue funds.

 Other examples of the Court’s influence can be provided by the decisions declaring unconstitutional the representation threshold of the electoral law for the European parliament (see lesson 9).